 The red hair color is very rare around the world.
 They are found in Northern Europe, specifically in Britain and Ireland.
 The gene present in red hair is recessive.
 The red color is caused by a series of mutations in the MC1R gene, which transmits to the hair more pheomelanin; this also results in pale skin.
 The arrangement of amino acids in the protein for red-haired people differs from that in people having other color hair.
 Red-haired people suffer a lot due to a higher risk of sunburns and skin cancer since the pheomelanin does not protect the skin from sunlight.
 People with red hair genes are more prone to skin cancer.

 The ultraviolet radiation from sunlight instantly triggers the MC1R gene to get mutated and also increases the stage of mutation in the tumor.
 Scientists have found that people with two MC1R alleles are more likely to have melanoma than those with one MC1R variant gene.
-The variant MC1R gene has decreased the synthesis of dopamine neurotransmitter in the brain; thus red-haired people require a larger amount of anesthetic and are very conscious of thermal pain.
+The variant MC1R gene has decreased the synthesis of dopamine neurotransmitters in the brain.
+Thus red-haired people require a larger amount of anesthetic and are very conscious of thermal pain.